Key Account Information

 The minimum investment in the QAA is £1 and the maximum direct investment is subject to a cap per investor, currently set at £200,000.
 You also have the option to invest any idle funds you have on your other accounts in the QAA until you need them.
 There is currently a cap of £100,000 of these swept funds per person and this is independent of any direct investment in this account.

 Typically, the QAA may contain short-term secured business loans of one month through to five-year loans.
 Hence, loans included within this account should typically be due to repay between one month and five years.

 All secured business and property development loans that are approved by Assetz Capital may be held within the QAA.
 Should you choose to invest in this account, your investment will be used only to fund loans that have received our credit approval, will be diversified across a range of secured business loans and will also be protected by a discretionary Provision Fund.
 Please also see Asset Security below.

 The QAA automatically diversifies the funds you allocate to it across many matching loans at any given time, subject to availability.
 This spreads your risk across the widest possible range of loans that we have available in the account.

 Interest and repayments

 Interest from loans is calculated on a continuous basis and usually paid into your account on the first day of each month.
 You will also receive capital repayments from time to time, based on loans' contracted repayment dates (their due dates for repayment).
-Interest and repayments can be automatically reinvested (see below).
+Capital repayments will automatically be reinvested wherever possible, but you have the option to choose to either re-invest or withdraw any interest payments received (see below).

-Within your Loan Dashboard, you can choose to set your account to automatically re-invest interest and capital repayments back into your QAA (if it is still open for new investments and subject to the cap per lender).
-Alternatively, you can transfer this cash into your Cash Account for investment in other loans or Investment Accounts.
+Within your Loan Dashboard, you can choose to set your account to automatically re-invest interest payments back into your QAA (if it is still open for new investments and subject to the cap per lender).
+Alternatively, you can transfer these interest payments to your Cash Account for investment into other loans or Investment Accounts.